 Serve it over rice, or in a tortilla taco style.
-For Whole 30 Friendly, make a stuffed Poblano Pepper: turn oven on broil.
+For Whole 30 Friendly, make a stuffed Poblano Pepper: turn the oven on broil.
 Next, slice poblano peppers down the middle and remove seeds.
 Place poblano peppers on a large baking sheet and put into the oven, watching carefully.
 Allow them to roast for about 6-8 minutes, lightly blackening the outsides and flipping them over halfway through.
 Remove them from the oven.
 Stuff them with Picadillo as full as you can get them.
-Bake in oven for about 3-4 more minutes Remove from oven and serve!
+Bake in the oven for about 3-4 more minutes Remove from oven and serve!
 Garnish with chopped cilantro, onions, or avocado!

 Recipe adapted from YAYA Recommended.